JDBC in Java | Java Database Connectivity

 Where is Java Used Mostly?

 Java is mostly used in enterprise applications.
-Enterprise application is also known as a business application.
+An enterprise application is also known as a business application.
 Enterprise is nothing but a business organization.
-To computerize the business activities of an enterprise, whatever computer application we develop is known as business or enterprise application.
+To computerize the business activities of an enterprise, whatever computer application we develop is known as a business or enterprise application.
 Examples: Bank, insurance companies.

 What is the basis for a Business Organization to provide Business data?

 What are the Important Features of Enterprise Data?

 Enterprise data should be persistent (permanent), secure, and easily retrievable.
 In an enterprise application, if the data is maintained in the database, then all these features are available to the enterprise data.
 Every java-based enterprise application is associated with the database.